abrasumente233/osterm/README.md

 1. A process can send a signal to itself by calling [`int raise(int sig)`](https://man7.org/linux/man-pages/man3/raise.3.html)
 2. It can also send a signal to another process (including itself) by calling [`int kill(pid_t pid, int sig)`](https://man7.org/linux/man-pages/man2/kill.2.html)
-3. Another useful singal function is [`unsigned int alarm(unsigned int seconds)`](https://man7.org/linux/man-pages/man2/alarm.2.html), which can be used to schedule a SIGALARM signal some time in the future
+3. Another useful signal function is [`unsigned int alarm(unsigned int seconds)`](https://man7.org/linux/man-pages/man2/alarm.2.html), which can be used to schedule a `SIGALARM` signal some time in the future

 #### syscall: `alarm`